foucos/VehicleSound-Annoyance-SurveyApp/README.md

 ## Project Overview

-This app allows users to listen to vehicle sounds (car, motorcycle, truck), classify them, and rate their loudness.
+This app allows users to listen to vehicle sounds (car, motorcycle, truck or other), classify them, and rate their loudness(annoyance level).
 Responses are stored for further analysis.

 ## Technology Stack